A state championship was not enough to satisfy four standout runners from Canton High School’s girls outdoor track and field team.

 Eight days after claiming the state Division II title in the 3,200-meter relay, Canton’s Rebecca DelRossi, Gemma DelRossi, Laura Pierce and Maria Ricalton won a national championship.

-The quartet finished first in the girls four-mile relay at the New Balance Nationals in Greensboro, N.C., Sunday, completing the race in 20 minutes, 19.84 seconds.
+The quartet won the girls 6,400-meter relay at the New Balance Nationals in Greensboro, N.C., Sunday, completing the race in 20 minutes, 19.84 seconds.

 Canton was nearly 10 seconds ahead of the second-place team from Carmel, Ind., which finished in 20:28.96.